ScotLUG/scotlug.github.io/meetings/_posts/2015-09-24-september.markdown

 title: Vulnerable WordPress in a Corporate Context
 ---

-The next ScotLUG meeting will on Thursday 24th September at the usual Spot, the Electron Club in the CCA.
+The next ScotLUG meeting will on Thursday 24th September at the usual spot, the Electron Club in the CCA.

 We should be kicking around the Electron Club around 7:00PM.